Bemani: Dance Maniax

 Dance Maniax is an arcade video game controlled by two pairs of infrared motion sensors that detect movement of arms and legs.
 Several versions have been produced in 2000 and 2001.
 Instead of the usual concept of dropping notes in the genre (like Beatmania), they scroll up to the top of the screen instead.
 They can be judged as a "hit" or "miss", depending on the timing accuracy.
 The game featured a song list from Konami's in-house artists and Dancemania music label.
+There were only three versions of the game released in Japan: 1st, 2ndMIX, and 2ndMIX append JPARADISE.
+Its Korean version was also released, titled Dance Freaks.